-At Nashua Community College, our Learning Commons and Disabilities Support Coordinator are here to ensure you have equal access to the college's programs, services and activities.
+At Nashua Community College, our Academic Success Center and Disabilities Support Coordinator are here to ensure you have equal access to the college's programs, services and activities.

 What do we do?